angelcam/developer-docs/README.md

 ## Build and run

+_For your convenience, steps bellow are scripted in `./build_run.sh`._

 Image contains both Dapperdox and sources (assets and specs).
 To build image with sources:

     $ docker build -t angelcam/developer-docs .

 To run developer website from this image you must

 * choose host machine port - Dapperdox runs on 3123 and it's best to use the same on host
-* map your Dapperdox sources to `/dapperdox/` in container
 * choose container meaningful name like 'developer-docs`

 In words of commandline e.g.:

     $ docker run --rm --name developer-docs \
             -p 3123:3123 \
-            -v ~/git/developer-docs/:/dapperdox angelcam/developer-docs
+            angelcam/developer-docs

 Then go to http://localhost:3123 in your web browser and enjoy!